-Francisa’s 7-year-old mind did not dawdle long on the latter part.
+Francisa's 7-year-old mind did not dawdle long on the latter part.
 She had heard it for so long from so many that she automatically brushed it off.
-She WILL play her part and do it well.
+She will play her part.
 But that was far off in the future.
 Now though, she was intrigued.

 "Is that what the prophecy says?
 How will they save us?
 Will they kill off all the monsters?
 What does malaise mean?" she shot doubts one after another.

-“Hum, the actual prophecy is lost to time.
+"Hum, the actual words of the prophecy are lost to time.
 Thankfully, the interpretations remain.
 What I mentioned was simply the very end of it.
 It starts off with how the malaise - which means an ailment, disease, or sickness, by the way, will begin to spread.
 How it will affect the world and its denizens, then goes on to describe the time and place that the summoning will be conducted to usher the heroes.
-Eventually ending with eternal peace,” the tutor concluded.
+Eventually ending with eternal peace," the tutor concluded.

 ¤ ¤ ¤

-“You will cease this nonsense at once!” her lord father ordered.
-He waited for Francisa’s meek “Yes father” and stormed out the door.
+"You will cease this nonsense at once!" her lord father declared.
+He waited for Francisa's meek "Yes father" and stormed out the door.